kubernetes/examples/mysql-wordpress-pd/README.md

 A [PersistentVolume](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) (PV) is a set amount of storage in a cluster, and a [PeristantVolume Claim](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#persistentvolumeclaims) (PVC) is an set amout of storage in a PV.
 PVs and PVCs are independent from Pod lifecycles and preserve data through restarting, rescheduling, and even deleting Pods.

-**Wanring:** This tutorial uses Minikube to run a local, single-node Kubernetes cluster.
-Do not make this your permanent WordPress Deployment.
+**Warning:**  This deployment is not suitable for production use cases, as it uses single instance WordPress and MySQL Pods.
+Consider using [WordPress Helm Chart](https://github.com/kubernetes/charts/tree/master/stable/wordpress) to deploy WordPress in production.
 {: .warning}

 {% endcapture %}